-Eye floaters — or muscae volitantes, Latin for “hovering flies" — are those tiny, oddly shaped objects that sometimes appear in your vision, most often when you’re looking at the sky on a sunny day.
-They look like spots, or a squishy little amoeba, and drift aimlessly around in your field of vision.
+Eye floaters—or muscae volitantes, Latin for “hovering flies"—are those tiny, oddly shaped objects that sometimes appear in your vision, most often when you’re looking at the sky on a sunny day.
+They look like spots, or squishy little amoebae, and drift aimlessly around in your field of vision.
 Try to get a fix on one, though, and it seems to disappear.

 Floaters aren’t just optical illusions.
 You’re really seeing them, and they’re actually in your eye, not just on it or in front of it.
 The weird little squiggles are pieces of the vitreous humor, the fluid that fills the eye, breaking off and then floating about in your eyeball.